Gimpneek/exclusive-raid-gym-tracker/README.md

 installed the `behave-django` dependency:
 `python manage.py behave`

+I'm using HipTest to manage the end-to-end test scenarios while primarily for the benefit of the CI.
+While ever attempt to ensure the scenarios in this repo are synchronised there may be instances where the CI pulls down a newer set of scenarios, if this happens then just pull/merge the `master` branch.

 ### Code Style
 To ensure code quality and style both PyLint and Flake8 are run against the codebase.